Buying a House Not Married? How to Protect Yourself

 1. Unmarried couples want help with day-to-day co-ownership management.

-We surveyed 1,419 US-based co-buyers and co-owners, with unwed partners accounting for 29% of all respondents.
-When asked where they most need help to manage shared homeownership, respondents point to co-ownership agreements, finances, documentation, and even rights and responsibilities.
-Exit strategy ranked near the bottom of the list.
+We've surveyed over 1,600 US-based co-buyers and co-owners, with unwed partners accounting for 29% of all respondents.
+When asked where they most need help managing shared homeownership:

 💡Example